Is the post-interview wait driving you mad?

 The hiring process is a slow one.
 Before a single interview question is posed, hundreds of candidates have to be whittled down to no more than a handful.

 Once a shortlist has been decided upon, the actual sit-downs can take weeks.
-After that, the employer has to collate notes, weigh up strengths and weaknesses, ponder candidate compatibility, and reason with all manner of practical considerations.
+After that, the employer or hiring manager has to collate notes, weigh up strengths and weaknesses, ponder candidate compatibility, and reason with all manner of practical considerations.

-Sector to sector, role to role, it's hard to put an accurate figure on how long you should expect to wait for a response post-interview.
+Sector to sector, role to role, it's hard to put an accurate figure on how long you should expect to to hear back for a response post-interview.
 Still, a Jobvite study found that in 2017, the average 'time-to-hire' was 38 days.
-Even if it differs by field, that's a lengthy average waiting period.
+Even if it differs by field, that's a lengthy average waiting to hear back period.

 If you're desperate for a sector-specific estimate, reach out to peers in the same line of work and ask how long they waited for a response when they were searching.
 And if you really need answers, pore over industry-relevant message boards and online forums to see if you can get some insight.